kornelski/cargo-deb/README.md

 ### Workspaces

-Cargo-deb understands workspaces, but doesn't have sophisticated control for packages in the workspace.
-[Please leave feedback if you're interested in workspace support](https://github.com/mmstick/cargo-deb/issues/49).

-It's possible to build a project in another directory with `cargo deb --manifest-path=<path/to/Cargo.toml>`.
+Cargo-deb understands workspaces and can build all crates in the workspace if necessary.
+However, you must choose one crate to be the source of the package metadata.
+You can select which crate to build with `-p crate_name` or `--manifest-path=<path/to/Cargo.toml>`.

 ### Custom version strings